acrastt/Utils/README.md

   without error.
   This is designed for a high number of reads, a low number of writes and a low number of threads.
-- `JMHUtils`: A utility for JMH(Java Microbenchmark Harness), currently it has functions that creates json/csv file when running benchmarks.
+- `JMHBuilderFactory`: A utility for JMH(Java Microbenchmark Harness), currently it has functions that creates json/csv file when running benchmarks and running with GC profiler.
+  It also can generate `ChainedOptionsBuilder` for different needs.
 - `NumberUtils`: A utility which processes numbers in Java, it currently has a function that converts numbers to string with ordinals.